mk868/lib-jgpio/README.md

 usermod -a -G gpio <username>
 ```

-create `/etc/udev/rules.d/60-gpio.rules` with content:
+Next, create the `/etc/udev/rules.d/60-gpio.rules` rule file with the following content:

 ```
 SUBSYSTEM=="gpio", KERNEL=="gpiochip*", GROUP="gpio", MODE="0660"
 ```

-After restart, try to use `gpioinfo` command to verify access.
+After restart, try to call the `gpioinfo` command to verify access.

 ### Loading libgpiod

 By default, JVM looks for libraries in directories defined in the `java.library.path` environment
 variable.
-You can list these dirs using command:
+You can list these directories using the following command:

 ```shell
 echo 'System.getProperty("java.library.path")' | jshell --feedback concise